 Class sizes range from 5 to 20 students, depending on the size of the teaching space.

-Session schedules may vary slightly due to the calendar of activities associated with a particular location, to accommodate for holidays as well as Gurney’s training calendar .
+Class schedules may vary slightly due to the calendar of activities associated with a particular location, to accommodate for holidays as well as Gurney’s training calendar .

 Yes.
-During the session in which you are registered you are encouraged to make up any missed class.
+During the cycle in which you are registered you are encouraged to make up any missed class.
 You may choose among any location or class time.
 Please refer to the schedule to find another class at your level.
 This means that you would take two (or more) classes in a week, before or after your absence, to make up what you have missed or expect to miss.
 Please coordinate with your instructor.

 The payment for each session must be made prior to or at the first class of the session.